Baseball broadcasting firsts: 1990s

 In 1990, CBS Sports' Lesley Visser became the first female to cover the World Series, serving as their lead field reporter.
 In addition to working the World Series from 1990-1993 for CBS, Visser covered the 1995 World Series for ABC Sports via The Baseball Network.

 On August 3, 1993, Gayle Gardner became the first woman to do television play-by-play for a Major League Baseball game.
-It was the Colorado Rockies vs. Cincinnati Reds on KWGN-TV in Denver.
+It was the Colorado Rockies versus the Cincinnati Reds on KWGN-TV in Denver.

 Also in 1993, CBS' Andrea Joyce became the first woman to co-host the network television coverage of the World Series.
 Joyce co-hosted that particular World Series with Pat O'Brien.

-On October 2, 1995, ESPN televised the first cable tie-breaker playoff game.
+On October 2, 1995, ESPN televised the first tie-breaker playoff game on cable television.
 Jon Miller and Joe Morgan called the game from Seattle's Kingdome between the Seattle Mariners and California Angels.

 In 1995, NBC's Hannah Storm not only became the first woman to serve as solo host a World Series game, but also the first woman to preside over the World Series Trophy presentation.

 In 1996, ESPN began a five-year contract with Major League Baseball worth $440 million and about $80 million per year.
 ESPN paid for the rights to a Wednesday doubleheader and the Sunday night Game of the Week, as well as all postseason games not aired on Fox or NBC.
 As a result, Major League Baseball postseason games were aired on cable for the very first time.

 On July 8, 1997, Fox televised its first ever All-Star Game (out of Jacobs Field in Cleveland).
 For this particular game, Fox introduced "Catcher-Cam" in which a camera was affixed to catchers' masks in order to provide unique perspectives of the action around home plate.
 Catcher-Cam soon would become a regular fixture in Fox's baseball broadcasts.

 On March 31, 1998, NBC affiliate KXAS presented the first non-experimental high-definition broadcast of a regular-season game, an Opening Day contest between the Chicago White Sox and the Texas Rangers.
 The White Sox prevailed that day, defeating the Rangers 8–1.